ipsilon/eof/spec/eof.md

     - Works the same as `CREATE3` except:
         - does not have `initcontainer_index` immediate
         - pops one more value from the stack (first argument): `tx_initcode_hash`
-        - loads the initcode EOF container from the transaction `initcodes` array which hashes to `tx_initcode_hash`
+        - loads the initcode EOF container from the transaction `initcodes` array at the index where `tx_initcode_hash` is in the `initcode_hashes` array
-            - fails (returns 0 on the stack) if such initcode does not exist in the transaction, including when there is no `initcodes` field at all
+            - fails (returns 0 on the stack) if such entry in `initcode_hashes` does not exist in the transaction, including when the `initcode_hashes` is empty
                 - caller's nonce is not updated and gas for initcode execution is not consumed.
 Only `CREATE4` constant gas was consumed
         - just before deducting hashing charge as in `CREATE3`, does following extra steps:
             - deducts `2 * ((initcontainer_size + 31) // 32)` gas (EIP-3860 charge)
             - **validates the initcode container and all its subcontainers recursively**
             - fails (returns 0 on the stack) if any of those was invalid
                 - caller’s nonce is not updated and gas for initcode execution is not consumed.
 Only `CREATE4` constant and EIP-3860 gas were consumed
+        - checks the calculated `keccak256(initcontainer)` for being equal to `tx_initcode_hash`
+            - fails (returns 0 on the stack) if it isn't
+                - caller’s nonce is not updated and gas for initcode execution is not consumed.
+Only `CREATE4` constant, EIP-3860 and hashing gas were consumed
 - `RETURNCONTRACT (0xee)` instruction
     - loads `uint8` immediate `deploy_container_index`
     - pops two values from the stack: `aux_data_offset`, `aux_data_size` referring to memory section that will be appended to deployed container's data